esp-rs/book/src/misc/troubleshooting.md

 ## FAQ

-### I updated my `sdkconfig.defaults` file but it doesn't appear to have had any effect
+### `sdkconfig.defaults` File is Updated but it Doesn't Appear to Have Had Any Effect

 You must clean your project and rebuild for changes in the `sdkconfig.defaults` to take effect: